EPA LEAD PAINT CERTIFIED CONTRACTOR

 Exposure to lead has been shown to affect children's brains and developing nervous systems, causing reduced IQ, learning disabilities, and behavioral problems, and is also harmful to adults.
 Lead in dust, which is often invisible, is the most common way people are exposed to lead.

-As of April 22, 2010, the EPA requires contractors performing work which disturbs lead-based paint in homes built before 1978 to:
+As of April 22, 2010, the EPA requires any Atlanta painting company performing work which disturbs lead-based paint in homes built before 1978 to:

 - Become certified by the EPA.